BruXy/bash-utils/socks-via-ssh/README.md

     is the best for you.
 4. No need for VPN (if you need it mainly for HTTP).
 5. No need for HTTP(S) proxy.
+6. Your employer installed protection software and blocking some sites, but not SSH.

 Only thing you need is an SSH access to the server in better IP range :)
 SOCKS proxy is also supported by not only web browsers, but also some